 Kids or seniors travel for free: Most cruises have a kids-travel-for-free programme for children under 12.
 The Royal Caribbean and Dream Cruises offer the same deal for seniors who travel with a paying adult.

 Beware of high-peak price inflation: Not all dates are equal and even during the holidays, prices can vary tremendously.
-For example, a 4-night Port Klang & Phuket Cruise with the Royal Caribbean costs $329 per person in early November but $579 in late December.
+If you can, avoid the school holidays.

 Use credit card promotions: From time to time, credit cards have cruise promotions.
 Citibank cardholders can enjoy an exclusive promotion with Dream Cruises such as free upgrades from Window rooms to Balcony Staterooms.